-Electronic monitoring is typically a condition of a person’s probation, parole, or alternative sentence.
+Electronic monitoring is typically a condition of a person’s

 Electronic monitoring systems are also used in cases involving California alcohol and drug crime convictions.
 In particular, SCRAM devices are used to monitor alcohol use and drug patches are used to detect traces of certain controlled substances in an offender’s body.

 Offenders can generally try to obtain electronic monitoring as an alternative sentence if they are low-risk offenders who did not commit: